🐝 A big weekend for our Yellowjackets!

 ❄️ All Oneonta schools will be closed tomorrow, Monday, January 26, due to inclement weather. ❄️

-21 days ago, Oneonta City School District
+about 1 month ago, Oneonta City School District

 No School- January 26